segertonGH/Creative-Robotix-Educational-Platform-Arduino/README.md

 ### <ins>Constants</ins>

-Dipslay constants refernces the number of LED in the display height and width
+Display constants reference the number of LEDs in the display height and width

 * **DISPLAY_HEIGHT**, **DISPLAY_WIDTH**